-- Receive a list of S8HR APNs and the packet forwarding rules that apply to all users from the LMISF over the Xib reference point. - As per the LMISF instruction, , notify the LMISF over Xib reference point whenever the IMS Signalling Bearer with S8HR APN is created, modified or deleted.
+- Receive a list of S8HR APNs and the packet forwarding rules that apply to all users from the LMISF over the Xib reference point. - As per the LMISF instruction, notify the LMISF over Xib reference point whenever the IMS Signalling Bearer with S8HR APN is created, modified or deleted.
+In that notification, the UE location information received from the MME shall be included. - As per the packet forwarding rules (i.e. as instructed by the LMISF), deliver the packets of all GTP tunnels used for IMS Signalling Bearer with S8HR APN to the LMISF over the Xia reference point.

-- As per the packet forwarding rules (i.e. as instructed by the LMISF), deliver the packets of all GTP tunnels used for IMS Signalling Bearer with S8HR APN to the LMISF over the Xia reference point. - Receive the intercepted IMS Signalling Bearer information from the LMISF over the Xib reference point along with the packet forwarding rules. - Identify the dedicated EPS Bearer used as the Media Bearer linked to the above-indicated intercepted IMS Signalling Bearer. - As per the packet forwarding rules (i.e. as instructed by the LMISF), deliver the packets of the GTP tunnel used for Media Bearer associated with the intercepted IMS Signalling Bearer to the LMISF over the Xia reference point. - When instructed by the LMISF, stop delivering the packets of the GTP tunnels used for Media Bearers associated with the IMS Signalling Bearer with a deactivated interception. - NOTE: The present document assumes that BBIFF is closely coupled to S-GW in the VPLMN.
+- Receive the intercepted IMS Signalling Bearer information from the LMISF over the Xib reference point along with the packet forwarding rules. - Identify the dedicated EPS Bearer used as the Media Bearer linked to the above-indicated intercepted IMS Signalling Bearer. - As per the packet forwarding rules (i.e. as instructed by the LMISF), deliver the packets of the GTP tunnel used for Media Bearer associated with the intercepted IMS Signalling Bearer to the LMISF over the Xia reference point. - When instructed by the LMISF, stop delivering the packets of the GTP tunnels used for Media Bearers associated with the IMS Signalling Bearer with a deactivated interception.

+NOTE: The present document assumes that BBIFF is closely coupled to S-GW in the VPLMN.
 Therefore, present document refers to BBIFF as S-GW/BBIFF.